3-Day Water Fast: Benefits, Risks, and Safety Guide

 • Heart conditions including arrhythmias

-• Anyone taking prescription medications unless cleared by a doctor
+• Anyone on prescription medications unless explicitly cleared by a doctor

 Dangerous Side Effects and Complications